Elango-Sagravia/alt-news/outstatic/content/policies/refund-policy.md

 coverImage: ''
 seoTitle: 'Refund Policy - AltDaily'
 seoDescription: 'Learn about AltDaily’s refund policy for newsletter subscriptions.
 We ensure a fair and transparent process for all our subscribers.'
-publishedAt: '2024-08-20T13:27:16.000Z'
+publishedAt: '2025-01-01T13:27:16.000Z'
 ---

-Alternative Investment News ("Website") is a newsletter owned and operated by Sagravia LLC ("Company," "we," "us," or "our").
+Long and Short ("Website") is a newsletter owned and operated by Sagravia LLC ("Company," "we," "us," or "our").
 We are committed to ensuring that our customers are satisfied with their experience.
 This Refund Policy outlines the conditions under which refunds may be issued.

 **1. Eligibility for Refunds**